redhat-et/bootc-examples/README.md

 ### How do I run the python chatbot AI example?

-Embedded in the bootable image is `/etc/containers/systemd/chatbot.kube`, `/etc/containers/systemd/chatbot.yaml`, and `/etc/systemd/chatbot.image`.
+Embedded in the bootable image built from [bootc-build/Containerfile](./bootc-build/Containerfil) are quadlet files for running an AI powered chatbot.
+The files `/etc/containers/systemd/chatbot.kube`, `/etc/containers/systemd/chatbot.yaml`, and `/etc/systemd/chatbot.image` result in
-`quadlet` will create a systemd service, `chatbot` that includes an LLM, python, and an example script.
+a systemd service, `chatbot` that includes an LLM, a model-service, and an example application.
 This service manages a podman pod.

-Interact with the application by navigating to the browser at `http://machine-ip:8080`.
+Interact with the application by navigating to the browser at `http://machine-ip:8080` or `http://machine-ip:8051` depending on which chatbot is embedded.